gohugoio/hugo/content/en/functions/errorf.md

 aliases: []
 ---

-`errorf` will evaluate a format string, then output the result to the ERROR log.
+`errorf` will evaluate a format string, then output the result to the ERROR log (and only once per error message to avoid flooding the log).

 This will also cause the build to fail (the `hugo` command will `exit -1`).